 For the Company's annual goodwill test at October 1, 2018, a qualitative assessment of the North America and Europe reporting units' goodwill was performed because the Company concluded it was more likely than not that the fair value of these reporting units was in excess of their respective carrying values.
 In the aggregate, ANGI Homeservices' October 1, 2018 market capitalization of \$10.7 billion exceeded its carrying value by approximately \$9.6 billion.
 The primary factor that the Company considered in its qualitative assessment for its Europe reporting unit were valuations performed during 2018 that indicated fair value in excess of carrying value.
 The fair value of the valuation that was most proximate to, but not as of, October 1, 2018 exceeded the carrying value of the Europe reporting unit by \$102.7 million.
 The primary factors that the Company considered in its qualitative assessment for its North America reporting unit were the strong operating performance of the North America reporting unit and the significant excess of the estimated fair value of the North America reporting unit over its carrying value.
-The fair value of the North America reporting unit, from the valuation described above, from the October 1, 2018 market capitalization of the Company; the estimated fair value of the North America reporting unit exceeded its carrying value by approximately \$9.5 billion.
+The fair value of the North America reporting unit was estimated by subtracting the fair value of the Europe reporting unit, from the valuation described above, from the October 1, 2018 market capitalization of the Company; the estimated fair value of the North America reporting unit exceeded its carrying value by approximately \$9.5 billion.